middlewares/aura-router/README.md

 ![Testing][ico-ga]
 [![Total Downloads][ico-downloads]][link-downloads]

-Middleware to use [Aura.Router](https://github.com/auraphp/Aura.Router/) and store the route handler in a request attribute.
+Middleware to use [Aura.Router](https://github.com/auraphp/Aura.Router/) with a few more extras.

 ## Requirements